NomicFoundation/hardhat-website/src/content/docs/docs/plugin-development/explanations/lifecycle.md

 ---
 title: Lifecycle of the components of a Hardhat 3 plugin
 description: An explanation about the lifecycles of a Hardhat 3 plugin
+sidebar:
+  label: Lifecycle of a plugin
+  order: 1
 ---

-# Lifecycle of the components of a Hardhat 3 plugin

 This section explains the lifecycle of a Hardhat 3 plugin and its different components.